 Pottery also became the foundation for much early trade and commerce, as it allowed food to serve as a stable, storable, portable, and uniform medium of exchange.
 Pots of wine, olive oil, or wheat were some of the earliest standardized units of commerce, particularly around the Near East and the Mediterranean.
 The standard clay shipping vessel had two handles to make it easier to carry.
 Two handles meant it could be ‘carried on both sides’, for which the Greek named it using the words amphi (both) + phoreus (carry), giving us the modern word amphora.

-The amphora, in turn, became the basis for ancient currency: a measure of copper, gold, or silver equivalent a fluid-filled amphora (about 25 to 35 kg) became a unit of currency.
-The metal was weighed against the amphora on a τάλαντο, a talanton, giving the name measure the name ‘talent’.
+The amphora, in turn, became the basis for ancient currency: a measure of copper, gold, or silver equivalent of a fluid-filled amphora (about 25 to 35 kg) became a unit of currency.
+The metal was weighed against the amphora on a τάλαντο, a talanton, giving the measure the name ‘talent’.
 In ancient Greece, one silver talent paid for about 9 man-years of work, so a man’s work was his talent.

 Using the amphora and the talent as standardized units of trade led to other advances in commerce.
 A need arose for metal denominations smaller than a talent, and coins were invented; some of the first known coins were minted in the areas of Anatolia and Greece.